 Bay Street's Orvis Endorsed Fly Fishing Guides

 Our four in house guides, Capt.
 Tuck Scott, Capt.
 Shannon O'Quinn, Capt.
-Tony Welch, and Capt.
-John Hawthorne all take pride in their Orvis Endorsement.
+Tony Welch, Capt.
+John Hawthorne, and Capt.
+Zeke Brant all take pride in their Orvis Endorsement.

 Orvis Endorsed Fly-Fishing Operations are researched, vetted, and

 selected by experts who bring their vast expertise in fly fishing to choosing

 the finest operations worldwide on your behalf.
 Simply stated our guides are

 held to a higher standard through the checks and balances of Orvis and Bay